Upstatement/ups-public-library/src/entries/the-box-model.md

 ---
 layout: layouts/entry/index.njk
 title: The Box Model
-date: 2021-01-16
+date: 2021-01-17
 tags:
   - css
   - basic
 nextEntryTitle: Pseudo Classes & Elements
 ---

 All elements in HTML can be considered boxes.
 The CSS box model describes the rendered layout of an HTML element.
-It is comprised of `margins`, `borders`, `padding`, and the `content` itself.
+It is comprised of margins, borders, padding, and the content itself.
 We use the box model to define borders and spacing around elements.

 <img src="/static/img/box-model.png" alt="CSS Box Model" width="200" style="width: 350px; margin-left: auto; margin-right: auto; display: block;">